Happy Birthday, Mick Jagger! 5 Fantastic Facts You Never Knew About Rolling Stones Legendary Lead Singer

 Jagger Has Written His Autobiography — But Refuses To Publish It

-In 2010, Richards published a tell-all autobiography, Life, that quickly sold more than one million copies and became one of the bestselling rock music books of all time.
+In 2010, Richards published a tell-all autobiography, Life, that quickly sold more than 1 million copies and became one of the bestselling rock music books of all time.
 But Jagger has also reportedly penned his own autobiography — though he refuses to publish the book.

 In February of this year, British publishing magnate John Blake wrote an article in The Spectator magazine, in which he claimed to be in possession of a 75,000-word manuscript written by Mick Jagger himself, telling his own version of his life story and the story of The Rolling Stones.